gervasetuxworth/2810ICT-2022-Assignment/README.md

 ##### Part A
 -	A project plan (doc/pdf).
 You should use the provided template.
 -	A Gantt chart.
 You should embed this in your project plan (as an image or other), but also provide the original file.
 -	A software design document (doc/pdf).
-You should use the provided template.
+You should use the provided template.\
+- A copy of your GiT log

 ##### Part B
 -	All required .py files containing the data analysis program